asyncwebio/bigbluebutton-class-notes/README.md

 ```

 get the api key from https://www.assemblyai.com and update `assembly_ai_api_key` variable in class_notes_config.yml

+Note: You will only get 3 hours of transcription per month in free plan.

 If you set the `trigger_mode: "metadata"` in config file you need to pass `meta_class_notes_enabled=true` in meeting create call